AmaanK03/Code-Room/README.md

 **CSS Skills**

--Classes: Understand how to use classes to style HTML elements.
+- Classes: Understand how to use classes to style HTML elements.

--Selectors: Gain knowledge on basic selectors, including last-child selectors.
+- Selectors: Gain knowledge on basic selectors, including last-child selectors.

--Basic Styling: Master fundamental styling properties such as padding, margin, etc.
+- Basic Styling: Master fundamental styling properties such as padding, margin, etc.

--Flexbox Properties: Utilize Flexbox to create responsive layouts.
+- Flexbox Properties: Utilize Flexbox to create responsive layouts.

--Hover Property: Implement hover effects to enhance user interaction.
+- Hover Property: Implement hover effects to enhance user interaction.

 # How it looks 🎥